helloflask/flemi-api/README.md

-# Flog API v4
+# Flemi API

 > **Tips:** This repository is still under construction.

-This project is actually a side project of z-t-y/Flog, working as Flog's new web API.
+This project is the new version of z-t-y/Flog.
-There's currently 3 API versions in Flog repository, and, because of this, this project is version 4.

-API v4 is written to be the back-end of this website project, there's also a front-end project of Flog (using React.js).
+This written is written to be the back-end of this website project, there's also a front-end project of Flemi (using React.js).

 ## How to install

-Flog API v4 uses [PDM](https://github.com/pdm-project/pdm) to manage its dependencies, so you should install PDM first:
+Flemi API uses [PDM](https://github.com/pdm-project/pdm) to manage its dependencies, so you should install PDM first:

 ```powershell